Rahdeg/Altschool-Exam/README.md

 ---

 ## 🚀 Features
+- 📌 Get The Todos i created Myself
 - 📝 Add, update, and delete todo items
 - 🔄 Filter todos by status: All, Done, or Incomplete and By Priority
-- 📌 Update tasks as done or revert to TODO, IN PROGRESS
+- 📌 Update tasks as done or revert to TODO, IN PROGRESS OR CANCEL
-- 🔍 Search tasks by name
+- 🔍 Search tasks by Title
 - ⏳ Skeleton loading states with ShadCN UI
 - 🌐 Responsive layout across all devices
 - 🧠 State management with Zustand and nuqs for query management